AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 2. Select the **[!UICONTROL Measure]** tab.
 3. Select the add icon (![Add icon.](/help/assets/icons/plus.png)) to open the options menu, and then select **[!UICONTROL Measure]**.

-![The Measure tab inside an AMC project, showing the Add icon and [!UICONTROL Measure] in the upper-right corner of the workspace.](../../../assets/collaborate/advertising-platforms/add-measure-draft.png){zoomable="yes"}
+![The Measure tab inside an [!DNL AMC] project, showing the Add icon and [!UICONTROL Measure] in the upper-right corner of the workspace.](../../../assets/collaborate/advertising-platforms/add-measure-draft.png){zoomable="yes"}

 The measurement report form appears.